datoviz/datoviz/ARCHITECTURE.md

 * The **dual** associates a CPU-based array with a GPU-based **dat** (chunk of a GPU buffer).
 It handles synchronization between the two and emits a data upload request when the CPU part of the array changes.
 * The **baker** provides facilities for generating one (or several) multiplexed vertex buffer(s) from the original user-supplied visual data (positions, colors, other attributes).
 * The **generic visual** provides facilities for creating a visual bundling together a graphics primitive, shaders, a baker, a vertex buffer, optional uniform-based parameters.
-* The **custom visual** leverages the generic visual to define a dedicated visual API to create a visual, set its data, and render it when rendering a command buffer.
+* The **custom visual** leverages the generic visual to define a dedicated visual API to create a specific visual (marker, image, mesh...), set its data, and render it when rendering a command buffer.

 ### Visuals library